- Worship & Music

 - Support Us

-On August Bank holiday Monday we celebrate all things Roman, with a host of activities and displays centered around Hexham’s famous Roman Cavalryman.
+On August Bank holiday Monday in conjuction with Hexham Town Council, we celebrate all things Roman, with a host of activities and displays centered around Hexham’s famous Roman Cavalryman.

 11.00am - 5.00pm, free to attend.